Part II: AI in GRC: GRC 5.0: Achieving Cognitive GRC with AI

-In our initial blog we posited that Intelligent Automation (IA) and, specifically Cognitive Artificial Intelligence (AI), will be essential in Governance, Risk Management and Compliance (GRC) programs to achieve long term success and sustainability.
+In our Part I of this Blog Series on AI in GRC, we posited that Intelligent Automation (IA) and, specifically Cognitive Artificial Intelligence (AI), will be essential in Governance, Risk Management and Compliance (GRC) programs to achieve long term success and sustainability.
 This viewpoint comes from assessing pain points that still exist within GRC programs today, which highlights ongoing difficulty that many organizations have in managing the scale and complexity of requirements/ obligations while keeping pace with changing and interconnected regulatory, business, and external risk environments.

 Over the last few decades, businesses have been revolutionized, and the ability to manage and control organizations while delivering strategic objectives has become paramount.
 Technology has acted as an enabler and aided organizations to conduct GRC related activities in a more holistic manner.
 While traditional methods and older GRC tools can support workflows or act as data repositories, modern cognitive solutions augment the human effort by seamlessly linking, predicting, and providing actionable insights.
 Now with the advancements in cognitive technologies over the last several years, modern tools and techniques can be leveraged to drive efficiency, effectiveness, and agility into GRC initiatives.